-Issues for the Evolution of US-Japan Relations
+Reinvigorating US-Japan Relations

 It is unfortunate that the questions surrounding the relocation of Marine Air Base Futenma have become a major source of turmoil in US-Japan relations.
-The decision to move Futenma to Henoko Bay in Nago was confirmed by both countries twice, once during Liberal Democratic Party (LDP) rule and again under the Democratic Party of Japan (DPJ).
-If it does not happen as planned, the United States will lose confidence in Japan's reliability.
-On the other hand, given the sentiments of the people of Okinawa, going through with the relocation will be incredibly difficult.
+The decision to move Futenma to Henoko Bay in Nago was confirmed by both countries twice, once during Liberal Democratic Party rule and again under the Democratic Party of Japan.
+Given the sentiments of the people of Okinawa, going through with the relocation will be incredibly difficult.
+On the other hand, if it does not happen as planned, the United States will lose confidence in Japan's reliability.

-Therefore, the most important step right now is to create an environment in which the relocation can take place as planned.
+Therefore, the most important step right now is to create an environment in which the relocation can take place as planned or in which some alternative plan can be implemented.
 The Japanese government must continue talking with Okinawa.
 At the same time, the role of the US-Japan alliance in East Asia's evolving regional order needs to be reconfirmed, and the respective roles of the US military and the Japan Self-Defense Forces need to be clarified.
 The Futenma issue is integrally related to these larger issues, and unless the general public understands that broader context, progress cannot be made on the basing issue.
-From that perspective, the United States and Japan should consider the following steps toward reinvigorating the relationship.
+From that perspective, the United States and Japan should consider taking the following steps to help reinvigorate the relationship.

-1. Creation of a US-Japan Wisemen's Group
+1. Create a US-Japan Wisemen's Group

-Government-to-government talks on their own are insufficient in order to create consensus on the areas in which US-Japan relations should move forward.
+Government-to-government talks on their own are insufficient for creating consensus on the areas in which US-Japan relations should move forward.
 Instead, experts from various sectors from the United States and Japan should be convened to discuss the relationship in terms that the general public in both countries can easily understand.
 The key topics outlined below should be discussed both by a wisemen's group as well as through extensive dialogue between the two governments.

-2. Reaffirmation of the US-Japan Alliance Structure in East Asia
+2. Reaffirm the US-Japan Alliance Structure in East Asia

-The 1996 US-Japan Joint Declaration on Security reaffirmed the role of the US-Japan alliance in the post-Cold War era, and the 1997 US-Japan defense guidelines were based on that declaration.
+The 1996 US-Japan Joint Declaration on Security reaffirmed the role of the US-Japan alliance in the post-Cold War era and provided the basis for the 1997 US-Japan defense guidelines.
 The US-Japan alliance needs to be reaffirmed in light of the new international system, particularly given the major changes occurring within East Asia.
-We need to create a structure that can adequately maintain stability vis-à-vis North Korea and the risk of a more assertive China.
+We need to create a structure that can adequately maintain stability vis-à-vis North Korea and a potentially more assertive China.
 At the same time, we need to develop confidence among China, the United States, and Japan.
 In addition, we need to build an open regional framework that can address such nontraditional security challenges as disaster relief, maritime security, proliferation of weapons of mass destruction, and terrorism.
-Japan needs to reexamine its own role in international security-especially in the region-including by giving closer scrutiny to the issue of collective self-defense.
-Based on that, another joint security declaration by the prime minister and the president is desirable and we might need to consider creating a new set of US-Japan defense cooperation guidelines.
+Japan needs to reexamine its own role in international security-especially in the region-including by giving closer scrutiny to the issue of collective selfdefense.
+Based on that, a new joint security declaration by the prime minister and the president is desirable and we might need to consider creating another set of US-Japan defense cooperation guidelines.

-3. East Asia's Regional Architecture
+3. Focus on East Asia's Regional Architecture